Master of Arts in Sociology - Applied Social Research in our School of Graduate Studies

 The Major Research Paper (MRP) option takes one year to complete (three consecutive terms: Fall, Winter, Spring/Summer) while the MRP Flex-Time option takes three years to complete (nine consecutive terms).
 Both the Full and Flex-Time options are designed for students who decide to conduct library-based research, including reviews of literature and secondary analyses of data (e.g. census and survey data) that focus on social issues and policy analysis affecting individuals and communities in northern and rural areas and elsewhere in Canada and abroad, and who plan to seek employment opportunities possibly as research or policy analysts/evaluators in government and the social services sector.
 Students will have a MRP committee to oversee and assist with their chosen project, made up of a faculty supervisor and one consulting committee member drawn from a government, community or private organization directly related to their MRP topic.
-Students in the MRP option will complete a total of 18 credits, including required courses in Sociological Theory, Research Design and either Quantitative Analysis or Qualitative Analysis, along with three additional elective courses which may include a practicum placement with a government, community or private agency (3 credits); and the MRP (6 credits).
+Students in the MRP option will complete a total of 27 credits: three required courses in Sociological Theory, Research Design and either Quantitative Analysis or Qualitative Analysis (9 credits); three additional elective courses (9 credits); a practicum placement with a government, community or private agency (3 credits); and the MRP (6 credits).

 Thesis Research Project (TRP) Route